E-Health/ehealth-resources/tools.md

 - https://github.com/Project-MONAI/MONAILabel : MONAI Label images for machine learning
 - https://github.com/Project-MONAI/MONAI : AI Toolkit for Healthcare Imaging
 - https://github.com/aramis-lab/clinica : Software platform for clinical neuroimaging studies
+- https://github.com/MIC-DKFZ/nnDetection : nnDetection is a self-configuring framework for 3D (volumetric) medical object detection which can be applied to new data sets without manual intervention.
+It includes guides for 12 data sets that were used to develop and evaluate the performance of the proposed method.